Lonand: How to reach

 You can visit Lonand by Train & road.
 It is about 227km from capital city of Mumbai.
 81km from Pune, 47km from Satara. you can reach Wai city by road Lonand-Khandala-Wai.
-The Nation Highway 48 is 20km away from Lonand.
+The National Highway 48 is 20km away from Lonand.
+It's surrounded by 8 Talukas of pune and Satara District.

 Transportation

 National Highway & State Highway

 The National Highway 4 (now renowned as National Highway 48) goes 20km from Lonand city.
-The State Highway Satara-Lonand-Pune, Pune-Lonand-Phaltan-Pandharpur goes by Lonand.
+The State Highway Satara-Lonand-Pune, Pune-Lonand-Phaltan-Pandharpur goes by Lonand.Satara-Shirur Highway,Mahad-Pandharpur Highway also pass through Lonand city.